HOW ARE INVESTMENT ADVISORS DIFFERENT THAN “FINANCIAL ADVISORS”?

 Investment advisors must follow far stricter standards with regard to their clients.
 Always ask your prospective money manager whether they are a “registered investment advisor” or a “registered representative” (which means stockbroker).
 Also, beware of nomenclature with no regulatory meaning such as “financial advisor” which does not mean the professional is registered as an “investment advisor.”

-Some of the key differences between advisors and brokers:
+Some of the key differences between investment advisors and so-called “financial advisors” or brokers:

 • Investment advisors have a fiduciary duty to act in the best interests of their clients at all times.
-Brokerage firms generally are not fiduciaries to their customers and therefore do not make decisions that are solely in their customers’ best interests, except with regard to certain retirement accounts due to the Department of Labor’s fiduciary rule.
+Brokerage firms generally are not fiduciaries to their customers.

 • Investment advisors provide their clients with a Form ADV that describes exactly how the investment advisor does business and obtains the client’s consent to any conflicts of interest that do exist in the investment advisor’s business.
 Brokerage firms are not required to provide customers with any comparable type of disclosure.